jaredly/j3/Roadmap.md

+## Type Annotation madness

+So,
+we're parsing a thing
+(fn [a])
+and then we add a single whatsit and we're like "holdup, needs an annotation" so in that compile-step, we up and add a modification.
+Right?

 ## NEXT up

 - [ ] type annotations have to live on the CST as something special. a {type} attribute.